 What should I include as Supporting Evidence?

 This is one of the most important sections of the application form.
-In this section you should describe why you are a suitable candidate for the job by addressing the criteria in the Person Specification.
-You only need address the criteria that are assessed on the Application Form.
-Recruiting managers use the Supporting Evidence to assess your application and to decide whether or not you should be shortlisted for interview.
+In this section you should describe why you are a suitable candidate for the job by addressing the criteria in the role profile.
+Recruiting managers use the supporting evidence to assess your application and to decide whether or not you should be shortlisted for interview.

-Make sure you read through the requirements in the Job Description and Person Specification and that your application provides enough information and examples of your skills, experience and achievements.
+Make sure you read through the requirements in the role profile and that your application provides enough information and examples of your skills, experience and achievements.
 Consider any relevant experience you have outside work, for example community or voluntary work or leisure interests.
 You should aim to give evidence of:

 • What the task/situation was